ahaenggli/AzureAD-LDAP-wrapper/docs/content/installation/run-ldap-wrapper.md

 The preferred way to use the LDAP wrapper is with Docker.
 Alternatively, the source can be downloaded and started manually with npm/node.
-As domain and basedn it is recommended to use the same as used in AzureAD tenant (e.g. `@domain.tld`).
+As domain (and basedn, if manually specified) it is recommended to use the same as used in AzureAD tenant (e.g. `@domain.tld`).
 This way, the spelling of the users (e.g. `username@domain.tld`) will match at the end.
 Otherwise, your users will have to use `username@example.com` instead of the estimated `username@domain.tld`, for example.

 {{< hint type=note >}}
 The API results and a local copy of the LDAP entries are stored as JSON files inside the container at this path: `/app/.cache`